Noor-Nizar/KAREN_NER/README.md

 - Added Regex Parsers for easily parsable entities like Colors.
 - Created the API and Dockerfile.

+### Day 3

+- Annotated the automatically annotated examples mentioend above, revised the manual annotations.
+Resulting in an F-Score increase of ~0.15
+- Used manually annotated data.txt file as an example for Gemini 1.5 Pro to generate sythetic annotated data (~ extra samples 300)
+- Trained on the synthetic data, and evaluated on the manual data, result was 0.8 Weighted F1-Score.
+This confirmed that the synthetic data was useful.
+- Combined the manually annotated data with the synthetic data, and trained on the combined data.
+The result was 0.95 Weighted F1-Score on the eval split of the combined data.
+- Despite high weighted F1-Score model had perormaed poorly on specific entities which were not well present in the data, such as Age, and Currency.
+Attempted to generate more synthetic data for these entities, Macro F1-Score increased from 0.74 to 0.8
+- Bug Fixes, Response Schema Unification.

 ## Limitations & Future Work

-1. **Collected Data**: The dataset is small (~190 samples) and lacks diversity.
-About 60% of the data was annotated automatically using GPT-4.
-For production use, more time should be invested in data collection and annotation.
+1. **Collected Data**: Testing needs to be done to ensure that the synthetic data is sufficient and will generalize to real-world data.

 2. **Regex Parsers**: Regex parsers are effective for Colors and Units but may not be ideal for Dates, Times, Prices, Currency, Age, and Quantity.

 3. **Entity Detection Selection**: The API currently provides three separate outputs from different approaches.
 There is no logic to merge these outputs into a final result.
 This requires a testing dataset to determine the best merging strategy.

-## Installation and Usage
+## Usage

 ### Inference

+1. Download Model state from https://drive.google.com/drive/u/0/folders/1erHkR3eRgE5KxvmeiygdJZP0Sv48-6AG and extract it in the models/ directory.
-1. Build the Dockerfile.
+2. Build the Dockerfile.
-2. Run the container.
+3. Run the container.
-3. Check `examples.ipynb` for examples on how to use the API.
+4. Check `examples.ipynb` for examples on how to use the API.

 ### Training